Freelancer-Protocol/docs/how4.md

 ### How much does this cost?

-We charge a flat 1.5% fee on top of <a href="https://stripe.com/gb/pricing#pricing-details" target="_blank">standard processing fees</a>.
+We charge the client a flat 1.5% fee on top of <a href="https://stripe.com/gb/pricing#pricing-details" target="_blank">standard processing fees</a>.